UW-Madison-Library/chtc-recipes/wosexp-pythoncompile/README.md

 Compiling Python from source involves submitting a job in which your shell session is transferred with the job, as it were.
 See the "CHTC Python Build Instructions" link above for details.
 The job is defined in the `interactive.sub` file within this project.

+Note that you may need to adjust the version numbers in the `interactive.sub` file for the version numbers you are using.
+These numbers can be found in submit file's `transfer_input_files` property.

 a) Submit the interactive job, then wait for a prompt indicating you have a session.

 ```